Attention-guided Temporally Coherent Video Object Matting: Our method

 \subsection{Training strategy}

 The training of our video matting network consists a pre-training stage and a main stage.
+In the following, we denote the video matting network as GCA+TAM, DIM+TAM or Index+TAM which corresponds to base methods GCA~\cite{li2020natural}, DIM~\cite{xu2017deep} and Index~\cite{Lu_2019_ICCV} respectively.
 For pre-training, we input three frames $\mathbf{I}^{t-1},\mathbf{I}^{t},\mathbf{I}^{t+1}$ along with trimaps and predict the center frame alpha matte $\alpha^t$ using the supervision from $L_{im}$ only.
 During pre-training, all layers before the TAM in the network are initialized and fixed using the pre-trained weight of a off-the-shelf image matting network.
 TAM and the rest of the decoder layers are randomly initialized and trained on the DIM dataset~\cite{xu2017deep}.
 The dataset is augmented with random affine transformations (rotation, translation, and scaling) to generate sequences of three frames.
 Random flipping and cropping are also conducted for further augmentation.
 We pre-trained the network for 20 epochs using an input resolution of $512 \times 512$ with the Adam optimizer~\cite{KingmaB14}.
-For different image matting methods, we used different batch sizes and learning rates.
-The batch size is set to $40$ for both DIM+TAM and GCA+TAM.
-The learning rate is set to $10^{-5}$ for DIM+TAM, and $4\times10^{-4}$ with ``poly'' decay strategy for GCA+TAM.
+For different base image matting methods, we used different batch sizes and learning rates.
+The batch size is set to $40$ for both DIM+TAM and GCA+TAM, $24$ for Index+TAM.
+The learning rate is set to $10^{-5}$ for DIM+TAM, $10^{-4}$ for Index+TAM and $4\times10^{-4}$ with ``poly'' decay strategy for GCA+TAM where the decay rate is set to 0.9.